17 Beautiful Picnic Spots in the Blue Mountains

 Location: 23 Echo Point Rd, Katoomba – Open Google map location

-Katoomba Falls/Katoomba Cascades
+Katoomba Falls And Katoomba Cascades

-Just a short drive from Scenic World, Katoomba Falls Reserve makes a good stopover for a picnic lunch before you take the Katoomba Cascades walk.
+Katoomba Falls Reserve makes a good stopover for a picnic lunch before you take the Katoomba Cascades walk.

 There are a few spots to choose from here.
-The first, Katoomba Falls Reserve, is right by the caravan park and includes a children’s playground and picnic tables.
+The first, Katoomba Falls Reserve, is right by the caravan park and includes a children’s playground and tables.
 It has a suburban feel, with plenty of room for kids to run around safely.

 The entry to Katoomba Falls Lookout and Prince Henry Cliff walk is directly across the road behind the Katoomba Falls Kiosk.
 There is relatively easy access from the car park to the falls, but there are some stairs.